Zgell/Zgell/README.md

 ### Hello!

 My name is Zgell!
 I'm a hobbyist programmer and computer engineering student who works on all sorts of projects.
-My main programming languages are (in order of best to worst):
+My main programming languages are (in order of most to least experienced):
 - Python
 - MATLAB
 - C++